 Average Weather in Sydney Canada

-In Sydney, the temperature typically varies from 14°F to 75°F over the course of the year, and is rarely below 0°F or above 83°F.
+In Sydney, the summers are comfortable and windy, the winters are freezing and extremely windy, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 14°F to 75°F and is rarely below 0°F or above 83°F.

 The warm season lasts for 3.1 months, from June 16 to September 19, with an average daily high temperature above 65°F. The hottest day of the year is August 1, with an average high of 75°F and low of 59°F.